How Meat, Poultry, And Fish Affect Cardiovascular, Death Risk - UrduPoint

 Experts know that processed red meats are likely to raise the risk of cardiovascular disease and death

+adults who did not have CVD at baseline.Of the participants, 44% were men, and almost 31% were non-white.Researchers had recorded the participants' dietary data between 1985-2002 and clinically followed them for 30 years, until August 31, 2016.Over a median follow-up period of 19 years, 6,963 adverse cardiovascular events and 8,875 all-cause deaths occurred.Of the cardiovascular events, 38.6% were cases of coronary heart disease, 25% were stroke events, and 34.0% involved heart failure.To define what constitutes 1 serving of meat and assess the participants' diet, the researchers used the Willett Food Frequency Questionnaire."1 serving was equivalent to 4 [ounces] of unprocessed red meat or poultry or 3 [ounces] of fish.

+For processed meat, 1 serving consisted of 2 slices of bacon, 2 small links of sausage, or 1 hot dog," explain the authors.The median consumption in terms of servings of meat, poultry, and fish per week was 1.5 for processed meat, 3 for unprocessed red meat, 2 for poultry, and 1.6 for fish."Compared with participants with lower total intake of these four food types, participants with higher total intake," write the authors, were more likely to:* be younger and male* be non-Hispanic black* be smokers, have diabetes, a higher body mass index (BMI), higher non-high-density lipoprotein (HDL) cholesterol levels, and consume more alcohol* have lower HDL cholesterol levels and eat a lower diet quality diet* have a higher incidence of CVD and death from any causeThe main outcome that the scientists looked for was the relative risk of CVD and all-cause mortality over the 30 years between people who consumed these different foods, as well as the difference in absolute risk over the same period.

-Newerresearch has suggested that even a low amount of these foods is enough to jeopardize health.Up to 7% higher relative risk of death, CVDZhong and the team summarize the findings: the "intake of processed meat, unprocessed red meat, or poultry was significantly associated with incident cardiovascular disease, but fish intake was not."More specifically, the increased relative risks of CVD and all-cause mortality ranged from about 3% to 7%.
+They calculated the risks for each additional intake of 2 servings per week.Up to 7% higher relative risk of death, CVDZhong and the team summarize the findings: the "intake of processed meat, unprocessed red meat, or poultry was significantly associated with incident cardiovascular disease, but fish intake was not."More specifically, the increased relative risks of CVD and all-cause mortality ranged from about 3% to 7%.

 They also note that more research is necessary to strengthen the findings.As it stands, the current study has some limitations, such as the self-reported nature of dietary data.
 This may have resulted in over or underestimation of the association.Secondly, the scientists did not have any data on the method of food preparation.